 Beginning in 2016, spearfishing tournaments were held to specifically target Red Lionfish.
-A weekend long tournament, "Lions on the Line", was held at FloraBama during 2016 when 1,662 lionfish were harvested.
-A summer-long tournament, Alabama Lionfish Challenge, was held from May 26, 2018 through September 3, 2018 when the recreational division of the Alabama Lionfish Challenge harvested 540 lionfish and the commercial division harvested 278 lbs of lionfish.
-Tournaments were also held in April 2019 and September 2019 when a total 2,140.9 lbs and 1,296.4 lbs, respectively, were harvested during the tournaments.
+A weekend long tournament, "Lions on the Line", was held at FloraBama during 2016, and resulted in the harvest of 1,662 lionfish.
+A summer-long tournament, Alabama Lionfish Challenge, was held from May 26, 2018, through September 3, 2018, when the recreational division of the Alabama Lionfish Challenge harvested 540 lionfish, and the commercial division harvested 278 lbs of lionfish.
+Tournaments were also held in April 2019 and September 2019 when a total of 2,140.9 lbs and 1,296.4 lbs, respectively, were harvested during the tournaments.